kimdcottrell/wordpress-localdev-template/README.md

 # - ./composer.lock:/var/www/composer.lock # uncomment this when this is no longer a template
 ```

+Grep for all instances of `kdc-` and change them to whatever you want.
+That is just an identifier to help stop your custom plugins and themes from being ignored in git - the identifier can be whatever.

+Review the files under `tools/local-env/git-hooks/*` and see if you want to replace the files of the same name in `.git/hooks/*`.
+They contain things like an automatic linter on pre-commit and such.

 ## How to use it

 Everything is editable.
 This projects expects you to run WordPress as a single-site, not a multisite.
 It expects that the resulting project will be a monolith in terms of code architecture.